gonebusy/gonebusy-ruby-client/README.md

-gonebusy-ruby-sdk
+gonebusy-ruby-client
 =================

-A Ruby SDK for access to the GoneBusy API
+A Ruby client for access to the GoneBusy API